AI Advisory

 Governance & Policy

 Most businesses using AI have no formal policy governing how it is used.
-We build one — covering data privacy, quality controls on AI-generated output, vendor evaluation criteria, acceptable use boundaries, and risk management protocols.
-Governance is not a compliance exercise.
-It is how you scale AI without creating liability.
+We build one, covering data privacy, quality controls on AI-generated output, vendor evaluation criteria, acceptable use boundaries, and risk management protocols.
+Governance is how you scale AI without creating liability.
+It does more than tick a compliance box.

 Implementation Support